Read This First

 Grok Self-Reflection Experiment becomes teachable through The curator ↔ Grok interaction export, Initiating prompt, Source thread content, and Context card.

-The anchors here are The curator ↔ Grok interaction export, Initiating prompt, and Source thread content.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep The curator ↔ Grok interaction export, Initiating prompt, and Source thread content in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 - The curator ↔ Grok interaction export.